Bicycling the Rim Rock Drive offers cyclists a challenging ride with stunning views.

 Bicyclists are required to stop at Stop signs when entrance stations are staffed.

-Bicyclists are required to pay entrance fees.
-Annual passes are available and all National Park passes are accepted.
+Bicyclists are required to pay entrance fees or to stop and show their pass at the entrance station.
+Annual passes are available for purchase and all National Park passes are accepted.
+A photo ID must be shown with your pass.

 On the east side of the monument, cyclists may encounter large trucks that use four miles of the monument's roadway to access the community of Glade Park.